Kosoku/Loki/readme.md

 *Loki* is an iOS/macOS/tvOS/watchOS framework for manipulating `UIImage`/`NSImage`.
 Methods to resize, tint, highlight, blur, and adjust contrast, brightness or saturation are provided on iOS/macOS/tvOS.
 A subset of the methods are available on watchOS because of their reliance on the `Accelerate` framework.

+Additional methods are provided to render images from PDF source documents, given a specific width, height, or size, provided the PDF name, bundle or URL.

 ### Installation

 You can install *Loki* using [cocoapods](https://cocoapods.org/), [Carthage](https://github.com/Carthage/Carthage), or as a framework.